-This alphabet was created for sandblast engraving, and has seen moderate to low usage since it’s inception, having been digitized early on in the digital era in various monument software including Cochran’s and Monu-Cad.
+This alphabet was created for sandblast engraving and has seen moderate to low usage since its inception, having been digitized early on in the digital era in various monument software including Cochran’s and Monu-Cad.

-The original alphabet included a few more punctuation marks than typical, and multiple alternate characters.
-Alternate characters for ‘E’, ‘W’, ‘Y’ were included, and the MLC has added to these in order to match modifications made by stencil cutters and memorialists.
+The original alphabet included a few more punctuation marks than typical and multiple alternate characters.
+Alternate characters for ‘E’, ‘W’, and ‘Y’ were included, and the MLC has added to these in order to match modifications made by stencil cutters and memorialists.
 A second version of ‘E’, two versions of ‘F’, a version of ‘W’ made by flipping ‘M’ upside down, a second ‘L’, and an alternate ‘T’ are all included.
 The punctuation included a period, left and right dash sections, bullet, and ampersand.
 Some digitized versions did not use the original round punctuation, but instead replaced it with angled marks.
 The MLC included similar angled punctuation in order to match existing memorial inscriptions in the cemetery.
 As always, the MLC has included multiple versions of lowercase ‘c’ with various line and dot combinations used for Gaelic surnames.
-All alternate characters and punctuation marks are included as alternates available in software which supports OpenType features.
+All alternate characters and punctuation marks are included as alternates available in software that supports OpenType features.